trimstray/nginx-admins-handbook/README.md

   > In my configuration I used all prebuilt dependencies without `libssl-dev` because I compiled it manually - for TLS 1.3 support.

-Before start please see this short standard locations:
+Before start please see this short system locations:

 - For booting the system, rescues and maintenance: `/`
   - `/bin` - user programs